Yijunmaverick/DeepJointFilter/README.md

 We provide our models and test codes for two tasks under the examples/Test/ folder, i.e., depth map upsampling and Flash/Non-flash image noise reduction.

-We express gratitudes to [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html) as we benefit a lot.
+We express gratitudes to [SRCNN](http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html) as we benefit a lot from both their paper and codes.